-Recently I posted the above image on Twitter.
+Recently I tweeted the above message.
 I got a response from someone who felt that their diagnosis had changed who they were as a result of the stigmatized ways that other people viewed them, and the internalized stigma limited who they were able to be.

-That saddened me, and it got me thinking about how we handle the stigma that will almost inevitably come our way at some point or another.
+That saddened me, and it got me thinking about how we handle the almost inevitable stigma we’ll be faced with.

-One of the reasons that self-stigma develops is by growing up in the same culture that promotes stigmatized beliefs in other people.
+One reason why self-stigma develops is that we grow up in the same stigma-promoting culture as everyone else.
 That stigma can then be turned inwards after developing a mental illness.

 Another major contributor to self-stigma was what the person on Twitter mentioned; being exposed to stigma directly through the prejudiced beliefs and discriminatory actions of others.

 I can’t say that I grew up exposed to all that much stigma.
-I grew up in a small town, and there were never any overtly crazy people that I was exposed to.
-When I was in high school the younger sister of one of my classmates died by suicide.
+I grew up in a small town, and I was never exposed to any overtly “crazy” people.
+When I was in high school, the younger sister of one of my classmates died by suicide.
 It was generally known that was how she died, and from what I recall there was a tone of sadness but no judgment.

 The first real exposure I had to mental illness was once I started nursing school.
 I didn’t get sick myself until I’d already been a nurse for over 2 years.
-By that point I had a pretty positive view of mental illness; not positive in the sense that it was a good thing, but in the sense that I viewed it as a legitimate form of illness that was not brought on by personal weakness, bad choices, etc.
+By that point I had a pretty positive view of mental illness; I knew it was a legitimate form of illness that wasn’t due to personal weakness, bad choices, etc.

-I think my first exposure to stigma was during my first hospitalization.
-I was not happy about being there and I was not cooperative, which earned me a label of borderline personality traits, a reflection of the stigmatized view held by the psychiatrist that “difficult” = borderline.
+My first real exposure to stigma was during my first hospitalization.
+I wasn’t happy about being there and I wasn’t cooperative, which earned me a label of borderline personality traits.
+This reflected the stigmatized view held by the psychiatrist that “difficult” = borderline.

-During my time in hospital, I also learned that the hospital had reported me to the nursing regulatory college, because it’s enshrined in stigmatized legislation that any time a health professional is hospitalized for illness it must be reported to their professional college and treated as a complaint about the person’s fitness to practice.
+During my time in hospital, I also learned that the hospital had reported me to the nursing regulatory college.
+It’s enshrined in stigmatized legislation that any time a health professional is hospitalized for psychiatric illness, it must be reported to their professional college as a complaint about the person’s fitness to practice.
 It took two years and plenty of lying to my mental health team before that went away.

 When I returned to work, my dingbat of a manager used my illness as an excuse to treat me as untrustworthy and unreliable.
 Luckily, though, my coworkers were supportive.

-As time has gone on, I’ve faced more stigma in a professional sense and in terms of some of the craptastic “care” that I have received, but the pattern has continued that I get angry and judge the a**holes that are judging me.
+As time has gone on, I’ve faced more stigma in a professional sense and in terms of some of the craptastic “care” that I have received (including in the E.R.), but the pattern has continued that I get angry and judge the a**holes that are judging me.
 Sometimes that anger has been directed in a constructive way and other times not so much, but it’s been something that’s served as a very effective barrier to internalized stigma.

-It’s hard to say what would or would not have been different if I’d gotten sick either before nursing school or if I hadn’t become a nurse at all.
-Certainly my professional knowledge about mental illness has given me more confidence in deciding it was other people that were wrong, not me.
+It’s hard to say what might have been different if I’d gotten sick either before nursing school or before graduation.
+Certainly, my professional knowledge about mental illness has given me more confidence in deciding it was other people that were wrong, not me.

 While external stigma is in many ways inevitable, I think we do have some degree of control over the extent of internalized stigma.
-That will be harder for some people than others given that we’ve all been exposed to different circumstances, but I think at least the potential exists for us to take charge of our own identities.
+That will be harder for some people than others given that we’ve all been exposed to different circumstances.
+Still, I think at least the potential exists for us to take charge of our own identities.